jason-kerney/blog/_posts/2023/2023-04-07-consent-for-change.md

 {% assign crucial = series-posts | where: "title","Consent for Crucial Conversations" | first %}
 {% assign xform = site.posts | where: "title","Transformative Communication Second Edition" | first %}

+> "People do not resist change, people resist coercion."
+>
+> Esther Derby

 {% if 1 < series-size %}
 <aside class="series">
   <h2>This post is part of the series <em>{{ page.series }}</em></h2>